mredig/MUDCrawler/pizza parlor hint ideas.md

 what if your soul was ripped through space and time into another dimension?
 If you moved around and yanked back to your original dimension, would you be close to where you started?

+Pouring a cup of coffee on your face helps you to wake up more than by drinking it.

+The birth of Kool-aid man had to be traumatic.